You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Pricing: Starts at $20/month (annual) Best for: Agencies and enterprises building WordPress-only workflows

-WP Engine is Kinsta’s most direct competitor and arguably the most feature-rich managed WordPress platform for larger teams.
+WP Engine is Kinsta’s most direct competitor and one of the most feature-rich managed WordPress platforms for larger teams.
 Every plan includes EverCache technology, a built-in CDN, Genesis Framework access, three environments per site (production, staging, and development), SSH, and Git push deployments.

 WP Engine is built for organizations that treat WordPress as production software.
 Phone support is available on higher tiers, uptime has held strong, and the platform supports dozens of data centers across North America, Europe, Asia, and Australia.
 The trade-off: WP Engine charges separately for application performance monitoring (APM), and pricing is tied to monthly visit volume, which can penalize high-traffic sites.